ankane/distribute_reads/README.md

 DistributeReads.by_default = true
 ```

 Once you do this, Makara will use the Rails cache to track its state.
-To reduce load on the Rails cache, use a write-through cache in front of it. [master]
+To reduce load on the Rails cache, use a write-through cache in front of it.

 ```ruby
 Makara::Cache.store = DistributeReads::CacheStore.new
 ```

-To make queries go to primary, use: [master]
+To make queries go to primary, use:

 ```ruby
 distribute_reads(primary: true) do